jmaciuch/ME-CFS-Research/README.md

 # LICENSE

 This repository is made public for the sole purpose of showcasing previous work.
-None of the content herein may be used with explicit permission from the author (contact: jnmaciuch@gmail.com).
+None of the content herein may be used without explicit permission from the author (contact: jnmaciuch@gmail.com).